 Pet sitters charge $25 to $30 a day on average, depending on the services involved.
 The average cost of a 30-minute visit is $25, while overnight pet-sitting costs $75 to $85.

 |National average cost||$25-$30|

-Pet sitters charge $20-$40 a day on average, depending on the services involved.
-The average cost of a 30-minute visit is $25, while overnight pet-sitting costs $75-$85.
-Pet sitters will often charge more for 24-hour care, additional pets, and services provided on holidays.
 Pet-sitting services are available for dogs, cats, birds, reptiles, rabbits, fish and other household animals.
 Services generally occur at the client’s home, and pet sitters either provide ongoing pet care for busy pet owners or as a one-time or short-term service as needed.
-Services may involve a series of visits to care for an animal in the home, either once a day or multiple times per day, or pet sitters may stay overnight at the client’s home while they’re away.

 Most pet sitters have standard rates for the pet sitting services they offer, and will charge extra for additional services, such as 24-hour care, additional pets, and long-distance travel to the client's home.